matteoxpo/T03D03/README.md

 While browsing the catalog, you also notice that almost the entire AI ​​code is written in the C99 version of the C language using the GCC compiler and a standard library.
 You should probably stick to this rule for compatibility. \
 The introduction module you develop should display a greeting on the terminal screen.
 Let's make it "Hello, AI!"
 Also, remember to push the code of the created module.

 ***== Quest 1 received.
 Create an src/hello.c program that displays "Hello, AI!" on the screen using the formatted output functions from the standard library.
-Here and elsewhere, all programs must be written in C using the GCC compiler; only source files with code and data files (if necessary) should be pushed to git. ==***
+Here and elsewhere, all programs must be written in C programming language C11 standard using the GCC compiler and the Google C++ Style Guide; only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch). ==***

 ***LOADING…***